-The application and selection process is more fully explained in the school district's intradistrict open enrollment policy (BP/AR section 5116.1) and the Open Enrollment Act transfers policy (BP/AR section 5118).
+The application and selection process is more fully explained in the school district's Open Enrollment Act transfer policy (BP/AR section 5118).

 Interdistrict Transfers (E.C. section 46600(a)(b) and section 46601)

 A. Interdistrict Attendance Agreements and Permits